 We did this a few years ago and they turned out so cute.
 These make great gifts and can even hang on the tree.

 Felt old wool sweaters and make a wool garland. (see picture of tree at top.)
 We have been working on this for years.
 Finally, I think we have enough garland for the whole tree.
 Find the simple directions here.

-Decorate your room for the holidays.
 This one is new for us this year.
 I plan to visit a few thrift stores to buy garland and lights for the boys to string around their rooms.
-The dollar store is a great place to go, too.
+The Dollar Store is a great place to go, too.

 This really has a beautiful result and can occupy even the littlest in your family.
 Just brush on pieces of tissue paper (I buy it at the dollar store) with watered down glue.
 To remove, just spray with window cleaner and wipe!